shashjar/monkey-lang/README.md

 # monkey-lang

-TODO: write README documenting language & interpreter/compiler implementation

 Monkey Programming Language, Interpreter, Compiler, & Virtual Machine written in Go.
 Inspired by [Writing An Interpreter in Go](https://interpreterbook.com/) & [Writing a Compiler in Go](https://compilerbook.com/) by [Thorsten Ball](https://thorstenball.com/).

+I'm actively extending this language implementation with new features, for which I have many [ideas](IDEAS.md).

 ## The Monkey Programming Language